DirtyHarryLYL/HAKE-Action/README.md

 # HAKE-Action
-As a part of the HAKE project, includes the reproduced SOTA models and their corresponding HAKE-enhanced versions.
+As a part of [HAKE](http://hake-mvig.cn/home/) project, includes the reproduced SOTA models and their corresponding HAKE-enhanced versions.

 Under construction